eden-brekke/Code-102-Reading-Notes/CHEATSHEET.md

 * CVCS = Centralized Version Control System
 * DVCS = Distributed Version Control systems

+## Git
+ Git is a useful tool to allow you to collaborate between multiple developers on a software project.
+Git allows you to easily keep track of file revisions and makes the risk of data loss less prominant.

+You can easily clone your repositories to your IDE using git from sites such as GitHub, and then you have a mantra of add-commit-push for each time you make a change!
+Commit allows you to make a commit of why you made a change and lets you look back and why each change was made, If a change breaks your program this process makes it easier to revert back to an old version and continue on with your beautiful working project.

 ### Here are some improtant notes from Readings!
 [Home Page](https://eden-brekke.github.io/reading-notes/) <br>